FRex/Botes/README.md

 A plaintext file with a single line in it of the form `Query QUERYTEXT` (case sensitive) is a `Botes` shortcut file that when passed as first argument to a `Botes` invocation will open a new tab with text `QUERYTEXT` (or select if it's already open).
-Lines not starting with `Query` are ignored (but in future they might have an additional effect), lines starting with `Query` after first such line are ignored as well.
+Lines not starting with `Query` are ignored (but in the future there might be more kinds lines to use), lines starting with `Query` after first such line are ignored as well.
 I use extension `.bs` (`Botes` shortcut) for them and associate them with `Botes` so that (double) clicking them in the file manager or opening them in default program from the command line will cause them to be conveniently opened by `Botes`.